Matthew Lewis (actor): 2012–present: Further work and television

 In 2012, Lewis portrayed Jamie Bradley in Kay Mellor's five-part BBC One television drama The Syndicate.
 He made his West End debut, playing Mick in Our Boys, at the Duchess Theatre from September to December 2012.
 Lewis co-starred in the 2012 crime film The Rise, which premiered at the Toronto International Film Festival.
 Express stated that "Lewis provide[s] as much pleasure as the mechanics of the twisted revenge plot."
 He starred in two series of the South Africa filmed black comedy Bluestone 42, which premiered on BBC Three in 2013.
 In 2015, Lewis guest-starred on the television crime drama Death in Paradise.

 Lewis played Patrick, the boyfriend of Emilia Clarke's character, in Me Before You (2016), which proved to be a commercial success.
 Bustle noted that "Lewis' role is one mostly of comedic relief" but the actor "plays the character's outrage perfectly"; Lewis stated he was careful not to make the role a "laughed-off villain, but a fully-formed character."
 That same year, Lewis reoccurred in two BBC productions, crime dramas Ripper Street and Happy Valley.
 He starred alongside Niamh Cusack in the London premiere of Unfaithful, written by playwright Owen McCafferty, from August to October 2016.
 In 2017, Lewis, a friend of comedian Sal Vulcano, made an appearance on Impractical Jokers as himself filling in for Vulcano, which was shot at Universal Orlando.

-In 2018, he starred on the ITV drama Girlfriends, written by Mellor, and appeared in the 2018 neo-noir Terminal, which premiered at the Edinburgh International Film Festival to negative reviews.
+In 2018, he starred in the ITV drama Girlfriends, written by Mellor, and appeared in the 2018 neo-noir Terminal, which premiered at the Edinburgh International Film Festival to negative reviews.
 Lewis starred opposite Rose Matafeo in Baby Done (2020), produced by Taika Waititi.
 The Guardian praised his "thoroughly likable performance" as well as the "laid-back" chemistry between him and Matafeo.
 Lewis appeared in the Yorkshire-set television series All Creatures Great and Small, which aired on Channel 5 in 2020 to high ratings and critical acclaim.
 The New York Times referred to Lewis' portrayal as a "dashing suitor" who achieved the character's "natural confidence [..] incredibly well."
 The programme was renewed for a second series in December 2020.

 In 2022, Lewis appeared in the Harry Potter 20th Anniversary: Return to Hogwarts film as himself, along with most of the original Harry Potter cast.

 In 2025, Lewis starred as Canon Clement in the Acorn TV/Channel 5 series Murder Before Evensong, based on the novel by Richard Coles.